Introduction to SQL: What is SQL and What Is It Used For?

 • Social networks use SQL databases to store account data of their users

-What is SQL Language Used For?
+What is SQL Mainly Used For?

 SQL is a versatile but fairly simple language that can be used in many different ways: